wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     ret
 ```

+The first thing to note is that the comments as the top of the function specify `input`, `processing` and `output`.
+I find this a good habbit for functions as it makes explicit:
+- what the function expects
+- what the function does
+- what is expected at completion of the function

 ## Creating the stack space for our array

-This function introduces something not shown in the previous sections with how to set up the `esp` and `ebp` registers in order to use a local stack for our function.
-Up to this point all temporary variables have just been stored in registers.
-As the Fibonacci sequence uses an array to store results, memory on the stack needs to be allocated and used.
+The `fibonacci` function introduces something not shown in the previous sections with how to set up the `esp` and `ebp` registers in order to use a local stack for our function.
+Up to this point most temporary variables have just been stored in registers (with the exception of the `push` and `pop` instructions).
+As the Fibonacci sequence uses an array to store results, memory on the stack needs to be allocated and used for this purpose.

 This is the reason for the following instructions at the start of our function: